danmayer/coverband/README.md

 ### Manually Starting Coverband

 Coverband starts on require of the the library which is usually done within the Gemfile.
 This can be disabled by setting the `COVERBAND_DISABLE_AUTO_START` environment variable.
-This environment variable can be useful to toggle coverband on and off in certain environments.
+This environment variable can be useful to toggle Coverband on and off in certain environments.

 **NOTE:** That any value set for `COVERBAND_DISABLE_AUTO_START` is considered true, it does not match the string content but only checks the presence of the ENV variable.

-In order to start coverband manually yourself when this flag is enabled, call `Coverband.configure` followed by `Coverband.start`.
+In order to start Coverband manually when this flag is enabled, call `Coverband.configure` followed by `Coverband.start`.

 ```ruby
 Coverband.configure